-In SilverBullet, there are multiple ways to attach Metadata to a page; frontmatter is one of them.
+In SilverBullet, there are multiple ways to attach Metadata to a page; frontmatter is the most popular one.

 Here is another example: